littensy/pretty-react-hooks/README.md

 ## 📝 License

-pretty-roact-hooks is licensed under the [MIT License](LICENSE.md).
+pretty-react-hooks is licensed under the [MIT License](LICENSE.md).